industrial

 Every metal building construction assignment is structured around milestone ownership and field continuity.
 We plan the scope so site readiness, vertical work, utilities, and turnover decisions stay visible to the owner instead of becoming disconnected trade issues later in the job.

-• Foundation and anchor layout tied to the building package
+• Foundation, slab, and anchor bolt layout tied to the building package on Midland caliche subgrades

 Those inclusions are important because owners usually need more than simple completion.
 They need a facility or site condition that supports opening, startup, leasing, or active operations without a messy final stretch of unresolved punch and coordination.